Talbot-Lago: Commercial and financial

-The money ran out, and Anthony Lago was obliged to seek court protection from his creditors, under a procedure known at that time as a ”Dépôt de bilan”.
+The money ran out, and Tony Lago was obliged to seek court protection from his creditors, under a procedure known at that time as a ”Dépôt de bilan”.
 On 6 March 1951 the court agreed a debt moratorium which permitted a limited restart to production at the company's Suresnes plant, but the affair provided unwelcome publicity for Talbot's cash flow problems, and the company now experienced increased difficulty in obtaining credit.
 Production was also limited by the extent to which it had been necessary to cut the workforce, and by the reputational damage caused by reports of the whole process.

 The business staggered on till 1959, but never had the financial strength to support the development and production of its last model, the Talbot-Lago 2500 Coupé T14 LS, launched after a lengthy gestation in May 1955.
-In 1958 Lago decided to throw in the sponge and put the business up for sale.
-An offer was received from Henri Pigozzi under the terms of which the remains of the Talbot business would become part of Simca.
-In order to avoid bankruptcy, Lago agreed to sell the business on the terms proposed by the Simca president-director, a fellow Italian expatriate.
-Talbot-Lago was transferred to Simca in 1959.
-Despite the sorry state of the Talbot business during the preceding ten years, commentators suggest that Pigozzi got a good bargain, receiving at Suresnes an industrial site and buildings worth many times the amount paid, along with a brand name that still resonated strongly with anyone old enough to remember the glory days of Talbot.
+In order to avoid bankruptcy, Lago put the business up for sale in 1958.
+It was sold on the terms proposed by the Simca president-director Henri Pigozzi, a fellow Italian expatriate, transferring Talbot to Simca in 1959.
+Despite the sorry state of the Talbot business during the preceding ten years, commentators suggest that Pigozzi got a good bargain, receiving an industrial site and buildings at Suresnes worth many times the amount paid, along with a brand name that still resonated strongly with those old enough to remember the glory days of Talbot.